 Just 12 percent of companies reported having ineffective financial-reporting controls within their first year of trading, according to data provider Audit Analytics.
 The Sutton, Massachusetts-based research firm looked at 1,848 companies that held IPOs since January 2004.

 Groupon said it failed to account for an increase in higher-priced deals, which are more likely to be refunded by customers.
-The company started selling discounts on plane tickets in partnership with Expedia Inc. (EXPE) last year and began offering Groupon Reserve, a service for upscale deals such as a five-course meal at Santa Monica, California-based restaurant Whist for $99.
+The company started selling discounts on plane tickets in partnership with Expedia Inc. (EXPE:US) last year and began offering Groupon Reserve, a service for upscale deals such as a five-course meal at Santa Monica, California-based restaurant Whist for $99.

 Groupon said the latest changes “are primarily related to an increase to the company’s refund reserve accrual,” leading to higher reimbursement rates.